LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-lsn3/data-binding.rst

 ``movie-list.component.ts`` file is *bound* to placeholders in the ``movie-list.component.html`` file.

-By binding ``listHeading`` and ``movies``, we are telling Angular to watch them for changes.
+By binding ``listHeading`` and ``movies``, we tell Angular to watch them for changes.
 Whenever the variables in ``movie-list.component.ts`` change in value, Angular responds by automatically updating the HTML file.

 Data binding is a powerful technique, since it allows developers to focus on the fun part of the code rather than dealing with all the nitty-gritty